jamesgober/rust-benchmark/docs/API.md

 - If extremely hot, consider sharding names (e.g., per-core suffix) and merging snapshots offline.

 ## Async Usage
-The macros inline timing using `std::time::Instant` under `features = ["std", "benchmark"]` and fully support `await` inside the macro body.
+The macros inline timing using `std::time::Instant` under `feature = "benchmark"` and fully support `await` inside the macro body.
 They can be used with any async runtime (Tokio, async-std, etc.).

 Notes:
 - When `benchmark` is off, macros return zero durations but still evaluate expressions.